dpengineering/NewtonsCradle/README.md

 Must be called in a thread to ensure the UI and hardware function as intended.

 ### stopBalls
-Is called before scooping balls after the intial scoop to stop the momentum of balls to ensure a successful scoop.
+Is called before scooping balls after the initial scoop to stop the momentum of balls to ensure a successful scoop.
 Must be called in a thread to ensure the UI and hardware function as intended.

 ## UI Features